find your perfect LLM program

-Financial aid given on the basis of an applicant’s ‘merit’ or value to the programme, as opposed to his or her financial need (discussed above).
+Financial aid given on the basis of an applicant’s ‘merit’ or value to the program, as opposed to his or her financial need (discussed above).

 They provide alternate periods of full-time study with periods in which the student returns to work.
 Designed to allow students to remain employed while pursuing a degree.

-Financial aid given on the basis of an applicant’s financial need rather than his or her merit (ie value to the programme).
+Financial aid given on the basis of an applicant’s financial need rather than his or her merit (ie value to the program).

 A member of a law firm.
 Generally, one who is a part owner of a firm and thereby shares in the company’s profits.

 Allows students to continue working full time while pursuing a degree.
-Most part-time programmes are offered in the evenings or on weekends.
+Most part-time programs are offered in the evenings or on weekends.
 They usually take two years to complete.

 Latin phrase meaning ‘for the public good’.
 Work undertaken on a free or subsidised basis for those otherwise unable to afford it.